 Manually Create IAM Role

 The instance should be fully booted within 5 minutes after launch.
-Access the application via a browser at https://[public_dns]/ (or https://[private_ip]/ if the instance was launched in a private VPC).
-The default user is guacadmin, the default password is the instance ID.
+Access the application via a browser at https://[public_dns]/

 Most browsers will display a certificate warning.
 This warning is letting you know that the certificate was self-signed instead of signed by a trusted Certificate Authority.
 You can safely ignore the warning as it doesn't impact the security of the connection by clicking on "Continue to this webpage" (Internet Explorer) or "Advanced" and then "Proceed to website" (Chrome).

-To connect to the underlying operating system of the EC2 instance connect via SSH with the username ec2-user.
+To connect to the underlying operating system of the EC2 instance connect via SSH with the username ec2-user

 This service will listen for HTTP and HTTPS traffic on port 80 and 443, respectively.
 Any attempt to connect via port 80 will upgrade the connection to HTTPS.
 The HTTPS connection is protected with a self-signed certificate.

 Best practice is to put an Application Load Balancer (ALB) in front of this instance which allows you to put a properly signed certificate in place.
-The health check must be configured with protocol HTTPS, port 443 and path /.
-Please have a look at the Guacamole Cluster which provisions all of these components through a CloudFormation template.
+The health check must be configured with protocol HTTPS

 Alternatively, the SSL certificate on the server can be replaced as well.
-The certificate and private key are stored at /home/ec2-user/guaws/nginx/ssl/.
-Run guawsctl restart nginx to restart the web server.
+The certificate and private key are stored at /home/ec2-user/guaws/nginx/ssl/

-The AMI ships with the Let's Encrypt certbot client preinstalled.
+client preinstalled.
 To obtain certificates from Let's Encrypt, execute the following steps:

-2. Run guawsctl run certbot certonly --webroot --webroot-path /var/www/letsencrypt and follow the instructions on the screen.
+.guawsctl run certbot certonly --webroot --webroot-path /var/www/letsencrypt

-sudo rm -f /home/ec2-user/guaws/nginx/ssl/server.*
+with your domain name). sudo rm -f /home/ec2-user/guaws/nginx/ssl/server.*

 sudo ln -s /etc/letsencrypt/live/{DOMAINNAME}/fullchain.pem /home/ec2-user/guaws/nginx/ssl/server.crt